SOULDIER1/xrpl-dev-portal/resources/contribute-documentation/tutorial-template.md

 - Recommendations for code samples and usage
 - Options and variations

-You may also want to add a small amount of additional context of _why_ or _when_ you would want to do these things.
+The template should begin with an intro that states what the tutorial is about.
+The intro should have one or more "backlinks" to the conceptual documentation for the core concepts/features that the tutorial demonstrates.
+You may also want to add a small amount of additional context of _why_ or _when_ you would want to do whatever this tutorial does.
 Don't go overboard—leave the details for concept or use case articles.

-The template should begin with an intro that states what the tutorial is about and has a "backlink" to the conceptual documentation for the core concepts/features that the tutorial demonstrates.

 ## Goals